 - Special Education (undergraduate)

 You must have scored in the 75th percentile on any given battery of a standardized test.
-You must meet with an admissions counselor and provide documentation signed by the counselor that you have met this requirement (and submit to the financial aid office).
 If you did not meet this requirement, you may still be eligible, but you will be required to maintain a 3.25 minimum GPA.

 Exit Counseling - Complete the TEACH Grant Exit Counseling